openedx/edx-toggles/docs/decisions/0004-basic-feature-toggle-report.rst

 Concequences
 ------------

-We will be repuposing code, which will result is some hacks in our code.
+We will be repurposing code, which will result is some hacks in our code.

 .. note:: This ADR is supersededs docs/decisions/0003-feature-toggles-state-in-different-environments.rst